Fleckism/SecurityPlus/SecurityPlus/07 C Authentication Technologies.md

 The SecurID token from RSA represents one popular implementation of an OTP token key.
 The device generates a passcode based on the current time and a secret key coded into the device.
 The code is entered along with a PIN or password known only to the user.
 Network access devices must be configured with an agent to intercept the credentials and direct them to an Authentication Manager server for validation.
 This server can integrate with directory products, such as AD.

 There are also simpler token keys and smart cards that simply transmit a static token programmed into the device.
 For example, many building entry systems work on the basis of static codes.
-These mechanisms are highly vulnerable to cloning and [[replay attacks.]]
+These mechanisms are highly vulnerable to cloning and [[replay attacks]]

 There are many other ways of implementing hardware token keys.
-For example, a Fast Identity Online ([[FIDO]]) Universal Second Factor (U2F) USB token registers a public key with the authentication service.
+For example, a Fast Identity Online ([[FIDO]]) Universal Second Factor ([[U2F]]) USB token registers a public key with the authentication service.
 The authentication mechanism then requires the private key locked to the token, which is authorized using PIN or fingerprint activation ([fidoalliance.org/showcase/fido-u2f-security-key](https://fidoalliance.org/showcase/fido-u2f-security-key/)).
 This can also be used with the Windows Hello authentication provider ([microsoft.com/security/blog/2019/06/10/advancing-windows-10-passwordless-platform](https://www.microsoft.com/security/blog/2019/06/10/advancing-windows-10-passwordless-platform/)).
 # OPEN AUTHENTICATION

 The Initiative for Open Authentication ([[OATH]]) is an industry body established with the aim of developing an open, strong authentication framework. _Open_ means a system that any enterprise can link into to perform authentication of users and devices across different networks. **_Strong_ means that the system is based not just on passwords, but also on 2- or 3-factor authentication or on 2-step verification.** OATH has developed two algorithms for implementing one time passwords ([[OTPs]]).